Skip to navigation

 The strange fishing nets of Kochi

-Kochi has a wonderfully eclectic collection of Portuguese churches, backstreets with a Jewish overtone and a beach with the strangest fishing tackle you've ever seen, and it's a superb place to wander round on a lazy Sunday afternoon.
-The imposing St Francis' Church is the oldest western church in India, the original building dating from 1503 (by contrast, St Mary's in Chennai is the oldest British church, dating from 1678); here, on a Sunday, I watched a cricket match played out under the palm-tree shade, with cricket whites, a manual scoreboard and locals playing their own games of catch round the boundary, oblivious to the action on the pitch.
-Meanwhile on the bay the fishermen were operating their Chinese fishing nets, strange wooden constructions consisting of huge nets attached to one end of a long pole that can be raised and lowered by judicious use of counter-weights and levers.
-The actual catch they got was pretty poor, probably due to the large numbers of container ships docking in Kochi's busy docks, but the contraptions themselves are quite an attraction, whatever the results.
+Kochi has a wonderfully eclectic collection of Portuguese churches and backstreets with a Jewish overtone, not to mention a beach with the strangest fishing tackle you've ever seen; it's a superb place to wander round on a lazy Sunday afternoon.
+The imposing St Francis' Church is the oldest western church in India, with the original building dating from 1503 (by contrast, St Mary's in Chennai is the oldest British church, dating from 1678).
+One Sunday, outside the church, I watched a cricket match played out under the shade of the palm trees, complete with cricket whites, a manual scoreboard and locals playing their own games of catch round the boundary, oblivious to the action on the pitch.

 Kochi's Dutch cemetery